lupyuen/lupyuen.github.io/src/mastodon.md

 ## Elasticsearch Server

+_(Elasticsearch is optional)_

-__Optional:__ Elasticsearch is for __Full-Text Search__.
+Elasticsearch is for __Full-Text Search__.
 Also totally optional, unless we require Full-Text Search for Users and Posts: [docker-compose.yml](https://github.com/lupyuen/mastodon/blob/main/docker-compose.yml)

 ```yaml
   es: